 The Company is required to maintain reclamation deposits for its mineral properties in respect of its expected rehabilitation obligations.
 The reclamation deposits represent collateral for possible reclamation activities necessary on mineral properties in connection with the permits required for exploration activities by the Company.
-Except for the \$2,500 held as collateral with a trust account (see below), the reclamation deposits are held in certificates of deposits with a Canadian chartered bank and the Ministry of Finance of British Columbia.
+Except for the \$4,439 held as collateral with a trust account (see below), the reclamation deposits are held in certificates of deposits with a Canadian chartered bank and the Ministry of Finance of British Columbia.

 The Company's environmental liabilities with respect to its Premier Gold Project are estimated to be \$14,650.
 In September 2018, the Company established a surety bonding arrangement with a Canadian insurance company (the "Surety") with respect to its environmental bond, which is \$5,000 due in October 2018, \$5,000 in October 2019 and the remainder in October 2020.
-The surety arrangement requires the Company to provide cash collateral equal to 50% of the respective bond amount and pay an annual bond fee equal to 2% of the respective bond amount.
-The Company made a deposit of \$2,500 as collateral with a trust account for the first \$5,000 bond.
-The deposit earns no interest and has no maturity date.
-The surety bond is currently valid until September 2019 and is automatically renewed from year to year thereafter unless terminated on a 90-day notice by the Surety.
-The surety bond was issued and delivered to the Ministry of Energy, Mines and Petroleum Resources ("MEMPR") in the province of British Columbia in October 2018.
+At the end of September 2019, the Company increased its surety bond amount to \$10,000 for its Premier Gold Project.
+The amendment of the surety bond was issued and delivered to the Ministry of Energy, Mines and Petroleum Resources ("MEMPR") in the province of British Columbia in October 2019.

 The Company's environmental liabilities with respect to its Red Mountain Project (Note 8) are estimated to be \$1,810.
 A cash reclamation deposit of \$1,098 was held with MEMPR with respect to the Red Mountain Project.
-During the quarter ended June 30, 2019, the Company replaced the cash reclamation deposit with a surety bonding arrangment and the \$1,098 reclamation security deposit was returned to the Company in June 2019.
+In June 2019, the Company replaced the cash reclamation deposit with a surety bonding arrangement and the \$1,098 reclamation security deposit was returned to the Company.